LA Kitson owner uses social media to find shoplifters

 “When you see all these smash-and-grabs, you aren't seeing your usual suspects,” Ross explained.
 “They're very wealthy people with expensive cars, expensive jewelry, expensive handbags, living the life of luxury.”

-Arevalo eventually went back to Kitson to return two shirts and paid for the hat she had previously stolen.
+The woman eventually went back to Kitson to return two shirts and paid for the hat she had previously stolen, Ross said

-Anisha Tedake, a previous shoplifter at the same location, reimbursed close to $1,000 in stolen items after being exposed online.
+Another accused shoplifter at the same location reimbursed close to $1,000 in stolen items after being exposed online, Ross said.

 Ross contacted law enforcement for both incidents but believes more should be done to prevent these crimes.